AshtonBro/ImageHelper/README.md

 __StoryboardExamp__ - The app illustrates different uses of the timeline, animation and some styles. <br>

+__Layout__ - A Windows application should have a flexible and reactive layout that works well on any screen form factor.
+In part, this concerns portrait and landscape screen orientations, various sizes, as well as the lock mode.
+XAML provides many UI-elements designed to make it easier to build layouts for your application. <br>

 * Download files and read project description 📖👉 [Project Materials](https://archive.codeplex.com/?p=windows8applications)
 * See other Jeremy works and the git-hub in general 👴👉 [GitHub - JeremyLikness](https://github.com/JeremyLikness/BuildWin8Apps)